Learn@Forbes: Forbes Gets Into the Online Learning Business

 June 10, 2018

 On June 6, Forbes, the online publication best known for letting executives share their views on everything from personal finance to training, launched Learn@Forbes.
-The new eLearning platform will offer 60 self-paced courses for aspiring professionals who want to learn more about leadership, entrepreneurship, business, sales, IT, cybersecurity, and software.
+The new eLearning platform will offer 60 courses to anyone who wants to learn more about entrepreneurship, business, sales, and cybersecurity among other topics.

 In a press release issued earlier this week, Forbes Media emphasized, “Learn@Forbes courses will be immediately applicable in the workplace.
 From coding and cybersecurity to data analytics and digital marketing, the Learn@Forbes platform was built for professionals who need to fill a knowledge gap or improve a certain skill.
 The online courses are affordably priced, self-paced and may offer certification or Continuing Education credits (where applicable).”